Eriocaulon scariosum: Ecology

-If the plan has stiff instead of soft laves and the formations of the leaves are neat and not messy or indented, it means the plant is strong.
+If the plant has stiff instead of soft leaves and the formations of the leaves are neat and not messy or indented, it means the plant is strong.

-As they grow bigger, many species of Eriocaulon can naturally produce baby plantlets, also known as side shoots.
-Sometimes, the baby plantlets are created when the plant goes through a period of either instability or stress, for example when the plant is relocated or experiences a change in growth conditions.
-When multiple baby plantlets are grown at the same time, it then results in the deterioration of the cluster.
+As they grow bigger, many species of Eriocaulon can naturally produce offshoots.
+Sometimes, offshoots are created when the plant goes through a period of either instability or stress, for example when the plant is relocated or experiences a change in growth conditions.
+When multiple offshoots are grown at the same time, it then results in the deterioration of the cluster.